 - Auto Accidents: When one or more cars are involved in a collision, resulting in an injury to one or more parties

-- Motorcycle Accidents: When one or more motorcycles is involved in a collision, resulting in an injury to one or more parties
+- Motorcycle Accidents: When one or more motorcycles are involved in a collision, resulting in an injury to one or more parties

 - Airplane Accidents: When a plane crashes or malfunctions, resulting in injury to passengers flying aboard

 Road accidents can cost thousands of dollars in car damages.
 And that’s not even mentioning the cost of care after a vehicular accident.
 For this reason, many people choose to seek representation after their accident.

 If you sustained injuries from one of the above types of vehicular accidents, you might qualify for a personal injury lawsuit.
 Your case might be especially strong if another party caused the accident due to negligence, recklessness, or intoxication.

 Workplace accidents are unfortunately common these days.
 It’s estimated that one worker is injured every 7 seconds on the job.
 Meanwhile, more than 5000 workers die on the job each year, 21% of which are construction contractors.

 Among the most common workplace, injuries and accidents are slip and fall accidents.
 This is either when a person slips and falls on a floor or to a lower level.
 In 2019 alone, these kinds of accidents accounted for nearly 26% of workplace injuries.

 Electrocution injuries are also surprisingly common in the workplace.
 General contractors and city workers are particularly exposed to this type of hazard.
 These can result in burns or, in more severe cases, permanent nerve injuries.